 Once I got through that series, I balanced out and have since had (I hope?) decent manuscripts that present originality alongside quality.
-Age 16, I wrote THE PROPHECY KEEPER and pushed a little harder on diversity, with Eragon in mind.
+Age 16, I wrote THE PROPHECY KEEPER and pushed a little harder on diversity.
 Still not great on that front.
 Age 17, I wrote WHAT IT TAKES TO DEAL, which I also had to go back and add diversity to.
-That was followed by PERISHED, which is in need of a racial reboot because I started writing it just after THE PSYCHIC STORY.
+That was followed by PERISHED, which is also in need of a racial reboot, because I started writing it just after THE PSYCHIC STORY.

-"Defaulting white" is a huge problem in our culture, with the "default" idea also being the reason for all other forms of marginalization.
+"Defaulting white" is a huge problem in our culture, with the "default" idea also being a factor in other forms of marginalization.
 We think of the groups in power as being the "norm," but that's completely unfair because there is no norm in our world.
 With how complex and beautiful it is, how complex and beautiful people are, how could there be?
 We devalue all those marginalized groups when we decide that the non-marginalized group is, if not the ideal, at least the default.
 Furthermore, when writing characters, you shouldn't default them to the same interests, the same personality, so why should other qualities like race be different?
-When you're creating a character, race should be something you consider, with each one.
+When you're creating a character, race should be something you consider, for each one.
 (Along with religion and all those other important aspects.)

 Since then, I've been struggling to get back into COCA, not just because of time restraints, but because of how ashamed I feel about that.
 I thought I'd known most of what I needed to in order to write my Latina character, but I was proven very strongly wrong, and the task I faced seemed terrifyingly insurmountable.
-With me apparently being the most stupid, whitest white person, how could I write/edit diversely the way I want to?
+With me apparently being the most ignorant whitest white person, how could I write/edit diversely the way I need to?